Top 9 facts to know about Feature Driven Development

 2. Short Iteration Process

-An overall model of the domain is built in the first step itself.
-The features are then built through various “design by feature, build by feature” iterations.
-These iterations result in such features which are useful from the clients perspective of development.
+In the first step itslef, we build an overall model of the domain.
+The features are then made through various “design by feature, build by feature” iterations.
+These iterations result in such elements which are useful from the clients perspective of development.

-With businesses hurrying for results within the stipulated time, the two week limit of FDD has to be met.
-A feature is built within 12 days.
-But if this wasn’t met, then these features will be later on divided into an equal volume of features unless the 2-week rule condition is met.
+With businesses hurrying for results within the stipulated time, you have to meet the 2 week limit for FDD.
+You need to build all the features within 12 days.
+But if wasn’t the case, then these features will be later on divided into an equal volume of features unless you meet the 2-week rule condition.

 4. Ownership of Class